Blog

 • See sheet 1 “TO READ” of the excel table for further explanation.

-Customs codes: what you need to know
+HS codes: what you need to know

-The customs tariff is one of the most important customs documents because it allows you :
+The customs tariff is one of the most important customs documents because it allows you:

 • to classify your products in the European 8-digit Combined Nomenclature (CN).